lgi-devs/lgi/docs/guide.md

 ### 5.1.
 Accessing values

-In order to retrieve realenum values from symbolic names, enum and bitflags are loaded into repository as tables mapping symbolic names to numeric constants.
+In order to retrieve real enum values from symbolic names, enum and bitflags are loaded into repository as tables mapping symbolic names to numeric constants.
 Fro example, dumping `Gtk.WindowType` enum yields following output: